newcharacteryigit/projectidea-cli/README.md

 $ pip3 install git+https://github.com/newcharacteryigit/projectidea-cli#egg=projectidea-cli
 ```

-If you want you can delete with this command:
+If you want, you can delete with this command:

 ```sh
 $ pip3 uninstall projectidea-cli